-With many rivers dwindling and the groundwater nearly exhausted, an acute crisis is underway in the world’s second-most populous nation.
+With many rivers dwindling and the groundwater in India nearly exhausted, an acute water scarcity crisis is underway in the world’s second-most populous nation.

 Taps have run dry in India as millions of people brace themselves for the dreaded blend of extreme heat and water shortages during the summer.
-A combination of climate change, inefficient water use, and inadequate infrastructure has thrown the nation into a full-blown water crisis forcing the government to create a brand new ministry–‘Jal Shakti Ministry’–to tackle the issue.
+A combination of climate change, inefficient water use, and inadequate infrastructure has thrown India into a full-blown water scarcity crisis, forcing the government to create a brand new ministry–‘Jal Shakti Ministry’–to tackle the issue.

 By definition, India now is a water-stressed country, where annual per capita water availability is below 1500 cubic metres.
 Half a century ago, it was 5200 cubic metres.